Tuesday, December 15, 2020

 Margareta Three Decades of the Crown is the definitive book on Her Majesty's work as the Custodian of the Crown.
 Plenty of photos and details about her engagements and travels on behalf of the Crown.

-Sandra Gatejeanu-Gheorghe, a long-time confidante of Margareta, is the author of the book.
+The book was written by Sandra Gatejeanu-Gheorghe, a long-time confidante of Margareta.
 The English-translation was done by Jean Harris.

 The book is available from the publisher.
 The price is 95 Lei, which is about $23.00 plus postage.
 Although the site is in Romanian, it is easy to order the book.